BeaconCMS/beacon_demo/README.md

 ```

 #### Install dependencies

-1. Install [cmark-gfm](https://github.com/github/cmark-gfm) which is used to convert Markdown templates.
-This dependency will be replaced eventually.

-2. Beacon depends on C libraries.
+Beacon depends on C libraries.
 If deps compilation fails, make sure your environment has the compilers installed.
 On Ubuntu look for the `build_essential` package, on macOS install utilities with `xcode-select --install`.

 #### Change seeds data (optional)